cobywinfield/umd-python-cas/README.md

 ```
 ## How It Works
 ### UMDCASClient class
-`umd-python-cas` contains a single class, called `UMDCASClient`.
+`umd-python-cas` contains a single class, called `UMDCASClient` that can be used with any Python backend framework to interact with the University of Maryland Central Authentication Services.
 This class manages the authentication to the UMD CAS servers.
 To create an instance of the class, you use the constructor, passing in both a `hostname` and a `post_auth_route`:
 ```python
 from umd_python_cas import UMDCASClient